wgsl-tooling-wg/wesl-spec/Imports.md

 Future proposals will introduce visibility (privacy) for items and/or modules.

 # Drawbacks
-Are there reasons as to why we should we not do this?
+Are there reasons as to why we should not do this?

 * This introduces yet another importing syntax that developers have to learn, instead of using a standard syntax.
 * To implement the name mangling, one has to parse WGSL code!
 This is not trivial, and requires a partial WGSL parser.